Short Rib Roast

 How to Cook

 This recipe is cooked as a pot roast, as opposed to dry roasting style.
-It’s very important to be informed of each technique prior to attempting the recipe to achieve the perfect balance of tenderness and rich flavours.
+Pot roasting uses liquid to create convection within the pot, and achieve the perfect balance of tenderness and rich flavours.

-Pot roasting is a great technique that traditionally takes less tender cuts of meat, and, when executed correctly, can deliver mouth-watering meat that falls apart on the fork.
+Pot roasting is a great technique that traditionally takes less tender cuts of meat, and can deliver mouth-watering meat that falls apart on the fork.
 It’s also a great “cook now, enjoy later” dish.
 Fast forward 24 hours post roasting, and the flavours will have intensified – allowing you to enjoy the gift that keeps on giving.

 The short rib roast is best cooked low and slow, and then seared at high heat to give a crispy finish.

 Tip: Don’t panic if you check on the progress and the meat feels tough, thinking you’ve overcooked it.
-Braising short ribs takes time… and is well worth the wait.
+Pot roasting short ribs takes time… and is well worth the wait

 - bone-in short ribs roasts (1-1.5kg)